visciang/cake/README.md

 Parameters in Cake can be either global or local to specific targets, providing granular control over their scope and applicability within the pipeline.

+By convention `ARG` starting with an `_` character can be used to identify non public arguments.

 ##### Global Parameters

 Global parameters, declared at the top of the Cakefile using the ARG keyword, are accessible throughout the entire pipeline, allowing for consistent values across multiple targets.